 If you have done these things and you are still getting harassed, you can hold telemarketers that continue to call you legally liable.
 The Telephone Consumer Protection Act (TCPA) allows you to sue harassing telemarketers that don’t follow the strict guidelines of the law.
 It is essential to know all of your rights under the TCPA.
 The best way to do that is to contact an attorney that is experienced in handling TCPA cases.

-Have you received unwanted telephone calls day and night from solicitors or telemarketers?
-If so, you don’t have to put up with this harassment.
+If you received unwanted telephone calls day and night from solicitors or telemarketers, you don’t have to put up with this harassment.
 There are laws in place that protects your rights.
 The Telephone Consumer Protection Act and the Telemarketing Sales Rule both limits what telemarketers can and cannot do.

 For instance, telemarketers are only allowed to call you between 8 AM and 9 PM in your time zone.
 Also, under the law, telemarketers must tell you the name or organization that they are calling on behalf of and disclose the truth about goods and services they are selling.
 In other words, they are prohibited from lying to you.

 Unfortunately, many telemarketers ignore the rules especially if they know they can get away with it.
 You can sue telemarketers that violate the laws that are in place to protect you.
-Talk to a lawyer experienced in TCPA to learn if you have the grounds for a lawsuit.
+Speak with our TCPA and robocall lawyers to see if you might have a case against telemarketers and robocall.
+The consultation is free.